zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![GitHub repository page is shown.
 Endpoint copy to clipboard button is highlighted.](media/github-endpoint-copy.png "Repository endpoint")

     So far, we have used the WebVM virtual machine to simulate Parts Unlimited's On-Premises IIS server.
-Now that we are done with the migration of Parts Unlimited's web site.
+Now that we are done with the migration of Parts Unlimited's website.
 We will use the VM to execute some development tasks.

 4. Connect to your WebVM VM with RDP.